RayBB/openlibrary-docs/Google-Summer-of-Code.md

 > Success means establishing a new distribution channel to receive donations, promoting long-term sustainability.
 We also hope to improve and democratize our holdings by empowering thousands of patrons to participate in book sponsorship.

-## Mock Proposal

-The following mock proposal is effective because it:
-* Demonstrates the value of Open Library and the problem it helps solve
-* Defines a very specific, focused problem and justifies its value in measurable terms
-* Identifies open questions, risks, and concerns a mentor may have
-* Proposes a detailed & feasible step by step plan, with justification behind design decisions, and directly address the risks & questions.
-* Is specific enough that this can be handed to someone else and they'd be able to make progress towards the desired outcome
-* Engineering knowledge is demonstrated about the codebase
-* Product & design knowledge is demonstrated about the critical pieces required to produce a working product/prototype as well as original ideas
-* Shows the mentor how they will know if the plan is successful

 ### Open Library's Value & a Missed Opportunity